 From the 11th to the 13th century, the Sigulda area was ruled by the Gauja Livs (Livonians) who erected wooden fortifications on the summits of hill forts.
 The first stone building was built by the Livonian Brothers of the Sword between 1207 and 1209.
 At the beginning of the 17th century, during the time of the Polish Swedish Wars, the Livonian Order castle was laid waste and the castle territory was transformed into a manor that in the 18th century became part of the Vidzeme province.

-During the First World War in 1917, Sigulda found itself on the front line between the German and Russian armies and the palace was looted.
-The declaration of independence of Latvia was followed by an agrarian reform, and in 1922 the Kropotkin family lost ownership of the palace.
+During the First World War in 1917, Sigulda found itself on the front line between the German and Russian armies and the castle was looted.
+The declaration of independence of Latvia was followed by an agrarian reform, and in 1922 the Kropotkin family lost ownership of the castle.

-In 1993, after the restoration of independence, the Sigulda town council took over the running of the palace, using it for administration purposes but in 2003 the palace became the home of the Sigulda district municipality.
-From 2017 to 2021, restoration of the palace was carried out under the management of the district municipality.
+In 1993, after the restoration of independence, the Sigulda town council took over the running of the castle, using it for administration purposes but in 2003 the castle became the home of the Sigulda district municipality.
+From 2017 to 2021, restoration of the castle was carried out under the management of the district municipality.
 The interior, finishing and facades created in 1937 were restored, maintaining the planning of the load – bearing structures and the building itself.
-During the rebuilding, a staircase in the palace tower connecting the first floor to the basement.
-After the restoration, an exhibition on the history of the palace has also been arranged.
+During the rebuilding, a staircase in the castle tower connecting the first floor to the basement.
+After the restoration, an exhibition on the history of the castle has also been arranged.